Hendy Woods State Park Campground

 • Stroll along nature trails.

-• Explore two groves of redwoods.
+• Explore two magnificent groves of redwood.

 • Seek out the Hermit's hut.